Universal momentum distributions for the spin-singlet NN channels

 (42)

-Figure 5. (color online) Spin-triplet (deuteron) $np$-momentum distributions for different realistic $NN$-potentials: CD Bonn (solid curve), AV18 (dash-dotted curve), DBM-2024 (dashed curve) and DBM-1 (dash-dot-dotted curve).
+Figure 5. (color online) Spin-triplet (deuteron) $np$-momentum distributions for different realistic $NN$-potentials: CD Bonn (solid curve), AV18 (dash-dotted curve), DBM-2024 (dashed curve), and DBM-1 (dash-dot-dotted curve).

-A comparison of the spin-singlet $ np $ UMDs constructed from the scattering wave functions (calculated at $ p = 0.008 $ fm-1) using the equation (41) for the four above interactions is shown in Fig. 6.
+A comparison of the spin-singlet $ np $ UMDs constructed from the scattering wave functions (calculated at $ p = 0.008 $ fm-1) using (41) for the four above interactions is shown in Fig. 6.

 Figure 6. (color online) Spin-singlet $np$ universal momentum distributions for different realistic $NN$-potentials.
-The notations are the same as in Fig. 3.
+The notations are the same as in Fig. 5.
 The dots show the virtual-state momentum distribution for the Yamaguchi potential.

 • B. High-momentum components of the UMDs

-A high-momentum part of the deuteron (bound-state) distribution is defined by the integral:
+A high-momentum part of the deuteron (bound-state) distribution is defined by the integral

-$ a_2^d = \int_{p_0}^\infty dk k^2 \rho_d(k), $
+$ a_2^d = \int_{p_0}^\infty {\rm d}k k^2 \rho_d(k), $

 (43)